Updated: Mar 1

 Learning & Development

 Driving your new hire’s learning initiatives is a sure way to kick start your onboarding journey on a positive note.
 Helping your new hire get on the road to achieving their professional and personal goals shows that you are invested in their growth journey long-term.
-A good example of this would be to include them in Yusudi’s Jijali programme that is a career programme focused on youth who are looking to develop or diversify their practical skills.

 Whether it’s week one, month one or 90 days into it.
-Your employees requires both short- and long-term goals to keep things in perspective.
+Your employees require both short- and long-term goals to keep things in perspective.
 During the first few weeks of their employment, giving them easy, short term goals gives you a clearer view of their skills and also helps them feel like they are contributing to the organization.
 A simple day one goal could be filling out a welcome day checklist as they get familiar with their duties and colleagues.
 A week one goal could entail familiarizing themselves with the company software and I.T Department.
 After the first month, it could be important to assess more on-the-job knowledge hence, a small on-the-job goal can be set and assessed.
-It is crucial to avoid giving bulky goals to new hires as it takes quite a while to fully acquaint with a new business.
+It is crucial to avoid giving bulky goals to new hires as it takes quite a while to fully acquainted with a new business.
 Start small then build up.

 To reduce instances where employees feel out of place it is important to ensure that most (if not all) the employees get some time with them.
 This is beneficial not only for training purposes but to build rapport and set expectations.
 Given the current atmosphere, this can easily be done through a series of zoom meetings.
 Time slots can be allotted, and the new hire can get to hear from every employee during the first week of orientation.
 Later on, an informal lunch or company get together can be organized where they can get the chance to chat and learn more about each other and how they can function as a team.
 This helps increase work efficiency as rapport is built and everyone is able to understand what is expected of them and how to remain accountable.